Rural Infrastructure Development Holds the Key to India's Growth

 The plan to invest Rs 10,000,000 crore (US$ 1.5 trillion) in infrastructure over the next five years is a significant step in this direction.
 The upgradation of 1,25,000 kms of road length over the next five years at an estimated cost of Rs 80,250 crore (US$ 12.03 billion) is envisaged under Pradhan Mantri Gram Sadak Yojana-III (PMGSY).
 The Bharatmala Phase-1 & 2 to develop the state road networks will be a shot in the arm for developing seamless connectivity to rural areas which is bound to impact the overall economy in a big way.
 Development of nearly 34800 km in Phase-1 with target completion in 2021-22 and over 48000 km proposed in Phase-2 including an additional 3000 km of expressways with target completion by 2024 will be a vital infrastructure boost.
 More than 10000 km of projects have already been approved under the Phase-1.

-The central government aims to achieve housing for all by 2022 and highlighting the issues of provision of housing, electricity, clean cooking facility, safe and
+The central government aims to achieve housing for all by 2022 and highlighting the issues of provision of housing, electricity, clean cooking facility, safe and adequate drinking water to all in rural India.
+This will mean an ambitious 19.5 million housing units to be built in rural areas.
+No wonder India is expected to become the third largest construction market globally by 2022.

 Challenges & Way Forward